danintexas/AutomationFramework/README.md

      DatabaseCheck("select UserId from ClsListing where ListingId = 111", "61807");
   ```
   - Again a tip I would provide is combine the above with JSONCALL - don't hard code your tests.
+- `GenerateAVIN`: This is a custom made module for RumbleOn.
+This will look at the VIN Store.json file in the Json Repo and randomly pull a VIN out of that file.
+  - This method has an option where you can specify `Motorcycle` - `Car` - `Truck` - `Offroad`.
+If no option is passed the method will randomly choose one of the four.
+  The information pulled will populate the following variables which you can combine with DatabaseCheck, ShouldBe, or ShouldNotBe methods.
+  - vinUnderTest
+  - yearUnderTest
+  - makeUnderTest
+  - modelUnderTest
+  - trimUnderTest